Indigenous movements in the Americas: Transnational movements

-The IDDO was itself an offshoot of the recently created Caribbean Amerindian Development Organization/CADO that was the brainchild of Damon Gerard Corrie and Shirling Simon of the Lokono of Barbsados and Guyana, Roberto Borrero and Tai Pellicier of the Taino of Puerto Rico, and Irvince and Florence Auguiste of the Kalinago of Dominica.
-CADO is the most geographically diverse Indigenous NGO in the Caribbean with Taino membership in Cuba, Hispaniola and Puerto Rico, Kalinago membership in Dominica and Saint Vincent, Lokono membership in Barbados and Guyana, Makushi membership in Amazonia, Kuna membership in the San Blas islands in the far western Caribbean Sea, and Embera membership in Panama Central America.

 Transnational movements have shifted their focus towards environmental rights.
 As deforestation occurs in areas such as the Amazon, many movements aim to work in solidarity to bring these secondary issues to light.
-Amazon Watch is one non-governmental organization that aims to publicize the plight of deforestation in the Amazon in regards to the lives of indigenous peoples.
+Amazon Watch is one non-governmental organization that aims to publicize the plight of deforestation in the Amazon in regards to the lives of Indigenous peoples.
 Oil drilling is one issue that Amazon Watch fights against.
-A pipeline spill in the Peruvian Amazon highlights the plight of indigenous protests.
-Five indigenous communities sought to remediate the polluted sites and gain compensation for damages to their land.
-This shift has helped to gain more awareness as environmental protection becomes more important in the rights for indigenous peoples.
-The Dakota Access Pipeline protests is one example of the fight for indigenous rights to sacred land in the United States.
+A pipeline spill in the Peruvian Amazon highlights the plight of Indigenous protests.
+Five Indigenous communities sought to remediate the polluted sites and gain compensation for damages to their land.
+This shift has helped to gain more awareness as environmental protection becomes more important in the rights for Indigenous peoples.
+The Dakota Access Pipeline protests is one example of the fight for Indigenous rights to sacred land in the United States.
 More than 40% of the Standing Rock Sioux Tribe live below the poverty line and this pipeline could negatively affect both the environment and well-being of the tribe.
-Similarly, the Escobal mine protests in Guatemala have centered around both environmental issues and the land sovereignty of the indigenous Xinca people.
+Similarly, the Escobal mine protests in Guatemala have centered around both environmental issues and the land sovereignty of the Indigenous Xinca people.

 Brazil

 Background

 Indigenous rights have largely been ignored throughout Brazil's history.
 They were considered "second-class citizens" and much of their land was taken away for economic development.
-Brazil is also historically known for the "physical and cultural extermination of the indigenous peoples."
-However, the indigenous movement in Brazil has largely grown since the 1980s.
-Although policies have been changed to include the rights of the indigenous peoples, it ignores the collective right to their land.
+Brazil is also historically known for the "physical and cultural extermination of the Indigenous peoples."
+However, the Indigenous movement in Brazil has largely grown since the 1980s.
+Although policies have been changed to include the rights of the Indigenous peoples, it ignores the collective right to their land.